Interactions-HSG/blearvis/README.md

-# BLEARVIS

-‼️ WORK IN PROGRESS‼️

-by
-Author 1,
-Author 2,
-etc

->

-> Fill out the sections below with the information for your paper.
+# MR Object Identification and Interaction: Fusing Object Situation Information from Heterogeneous Sources

+This is the accompaning repository for the publication:

+> Jannis Strecker, Khakim Akhunov, Federico Carbone, Kimberly García, Kenan Bektaş, Andres Gomez, Simon Mayer, and Kasim Sinan Yildirim.
+2023.
+MR Object Identification and Interaction: Fusing Object Situation Information from Heterogeneous
+Sources.
+Proc.
+ACM Interact.
+Mob.
+Wearable Ubiquitous Technol.
+7, 3 (September 2023), 25 pages.

-This paper has been submitted for publication in *Some Journal/Conference*.
+This paper has been submitted for publication in *Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT*.

 > Brief description of what this paper is about (2-3 sentences).
 Include a
 > figure as well with the main result of your paper.